home-assistant/developers.home-assistant/docs/hassio_addon_security.md

 title: "Add-on security"
 ---

-Hass.io rates every add-on based on the wanted rights.
+Home Assistant rates every add-on based on the wanted rights.
 An add-on with a rating of 6 is very secure.
 If an add-on has a rating of 1, you shouldn't run this add-on unless you are 100% sure that you can trust the source.

 ## API Role

-For access to Hass.io API you need define a role or you run in default mode.
-This is only required for Hass.io API not Home Assistant proxy.
+For access to Supervisor API you need define a role or you run in default mode.
+This is only required for Supervisor API not Home Assistant proxy.
 Any of the roles already have access to the default API calls, and do not require any additional settings.

 ### Available Roles